WELD101W Welding Safety

 WELD113W FCAW Certification

-This Flux Core Arc Welding (FCAW) Certification course is designed to provide students with the specific skills necessary to successfully complete the American Welding Society (AWS) D1.1 Unlimited Thickness Structural Steel Test using 0.045 inch diameter wire in the 3G Vertical-Up Position.
+This Flux Core Arc Welding (FCAW) Certification course is designed to provide students with the specific skills necessary to successfully complete the American Welding Society (AWS) D1.1 Unlimited Thickness Structural Steel Test using 0.045 inch diameter wire in the Vertical-Up and Overhead Positions.
 Safety hazards and safety practices are emphasized.

 WELD201W Welding Safety II